-Three unique small ships offering self-catering stays in an idyllic marina location in the Inner Hebrides.
+Three unique small ships offering self-catering static stays in an idyllic marina location in the Inner Hebrides from mid October-March.

 Dunstaffnage Marina is perfectly located in beautiful surrounds with easy access to Scotland’s west coast.
 Nearby Oban is the is a bustling little ferry port and is the gateway to the Hebridean isles.
 You can visit local islands, take wildlife tours, sample the local whisky, explore beautiful sandy beaches, admire ancient castles, fly-fish for trout on the local lochs and play picturesque and challenging golf courses.

 The three quirky small ships are the ex-tall ship St Hilda (maximum 6 people), the ex-Norwegian ferry Seahorse II (maximum 11 people) and the ex-cruising lifeboat Gemini Explorer (maximum 8 people).
 All three vessels have been converted to ensure that you will have a unique self-catering experience both in comfort and style in an authentic small ship environment.

 COVID19: The property will only have new guests joining 72 hours after the previous guests.
 During the 72 hours the vessels will be deep cleaned and sanitised.
 You will find in your cabin a complimentary ‘pocket sized’ bottle of hand sanitizer (alcohol based).

 St Hilda - an ex-Tall Ship (6 guests)